Paul Eldridge

 He is best known for collaborating with the American decadent novelist and poet George Sylvester Viereck, who was imprisoned as a Nazi agent in the 1940s, on a trilogy of exotic fantasy novels from 1928 to 1932, My First Two Thousand Years: the Autobiography of the Wandering Jew, Salome: the Wandering Jewess and the Invincible Adam.
-A highly prolific author, many of his later books were published by E. Haldeman-Julius in his "Big Blue Books" series.
+A highly prolific author, he had many of his later books published by E. Haldeman-Julius in his "Big Blue Books" series.
 He died at the age of 94 in a New York City nursing home on July 26, 1982.